-As part of revalidation, nurses and midwives must demonstrate to an appropriate person that they have met the revalidation requirements.
+As part of revalidation nurses, midwives and nursing associates must demonstrate to an appropriate person that they have met the revalidation requirements.
 This is called confirmation.

 The role of the confirmer is an important one.
 If you are asked to act as a confirmer, it's important you understand what is involved.

 As a confirmer, it will be your role to check whether a nurse or midwife has met the requirements of revalidation.

 Most nurses, midwives and nursing associates will keep a portfolio of evidence, and they will use this to demonstrate how they have met the requirements.

 As a confirmer, you are not being asked to make an assessment of a nurse, midwife or nursing associte’s fitness to practise, or assess the quality of the individual’s work.
 You are simply looking to see that they can demonstrate they have met the requirements.

 Who can act as a confirmer?

 It is for individual nurses, midwives or nursing associates to decide who their confirmer should be.
 However, we recommend that where possible, a line manager should act as the confirmer.